THU-DSP-LAB/ventus-gpgpu-isa-simulator/README.md

 ### extra codes to produce executable file

-Since we use libgloss-htif to produce machine mode executable, extra codes need to be added.
+Since we use libgloss-htif to produce machine mode executable, extra codes are needed.

 ```assembly
 main: